-An American language guide gives you the necessary tools to get your point across in various languages.
+This language guide helps you get your point across in various languages!

 The most crucial part of Valentine’s Day is communicating your feelings to your valentine.
 It is important to note that Valentine’s Day is not the same everywhere.